exasol/extension-manager-interface/doc/developers_guide/developers_guide.md

 ## Releasing

-Currently we release this project by hand.
-In the future it should be done by release-droid (see [#3](https://github.com/exasol/extension-manager-interface/issues/3)).
+Currently releases for this project need to be done manually.
+Release-droid can be used after implementation of [RD issue #3](https://github.com/exasol/extension-manager-interface/issues/3)).

 ### Steps